envoyproxy/gateway/GOVERNANCE.md

 the project, though the goal will be that decisions are made unanimously and voting is not needed.

+## Voting Procedure
+In the unlikely circumstance that a vote is required in order to make forward progress, a majority vote among steering committee members will be used.
+This implies that any vote must be a binary decision between two options.
+In the case of a tie (due to abstention or future addition of committee seats), the Envoy core proxy maintainer seat will break the tie with a super vote.

 ## Steering Committee
 The steering committee will be a 5-member body that will make directional and any strategic technical decisions on the Envoy gateway project.
 It will also decide on any changes on its